submariner-io/submariner-website/src/content/community/releases/_index.en.md

   per service via the `lighthouse.submariner.io/use-clusterset-ip` annotation on the `ServiceExport` or automatically for all services via the `enable-clusterset-ip` option on `subctl deploy-broker`.
 Note that while DNS queries will return the cluster set virtual IP, Service Discovery does not route this virtual IP and relies on some external component to do so.
+* Each Route Agent now monitors the connectivity to each remote cluster's gateway using ICMP and the health of each connection is reported by `subctl diagnose`.

 ### Other changes